tbebekis/AspNetCore-9x-Mvc-Template/MvcApp/Docs/Authorization.md

 The `AuthorizeAttribute` provides the following properties.

 - `AuthenticationSchemes`.
 A comma-delimited list of strings of the authentication schemes that required in order to gain access.
+Applied using an **or** logic.
 - `Policy`.
 A string with the name of the policy that required in order to gain access.
 - `Roles`.
 A comma-delimited list of strings of the roles that required in order to gain access.
+Applied using an **or** logic.

 The `Simple Authentication` does not uses these properties.

 ## Policy-based Authorization.

 In Asp.Net Core all authorization methods end up to be implemented as policies.

+A `Policy` is a code entity which represents a collection of requirements.
+For a policy evaluation to succeed all of its requirements must meet.

 A `Requirement` is a code entity which represents a condition that the current `Identity`, i.e. user, must meet, in order to access a protected resource.